depletionmode/VirtualAllocSecure/README.md

 **NOTE:** This is extremely hacky and could lead to system instability!

+*Tested on my Ryzen 2700X with virtualization fucntionality disabled in the BIOS*

 ## Library usage

 VirtualAllocSecure.dll can be dynamically loaded by any process.
 To allocated a virtual memory region